andrebask/thesis/06 - intro.md

 Chapter 6 shows how the proposed implementation can be used to add debugging facilities to Kawa, and to implement new control flow constructs.

-Chapter 7 provides a performance evaluation and discusses practical issues inherent in this approach.
+Chapter 7 provides a performance evaluation and discusses some issues related this approach.
 The advantages and limitations of this approach are also discussed in detail.

-Finally, Chapter 6 summarizes the contributions of this thesis and discusses possible future work to address remaining challenges.
+Finally, Chapter 6 summarizes the contributions of this thesis and discusses possible future work.